premchander-revature/interviewquestions/.NET FULL STACK/C#Advance.md

 <blockquote>

-The best choice is using a sealed class to prevent the class not to be extended/inherited.
-This is true that private constructor and sealed class both can prevent extension of a class, means, we cannot derived any class from it.
+The best choice is to use a sealed class to prevent the class not to be extended/inherited.
+This is true that a private constructor and sealed class both can prevent the extension of a class, which means, we cannot derive any class from it.
 However, they have their own purpose and properties.

 </blockquote>